Steve Cherry: Derby County

 Cherry was not selected by Derby manager Colin Addison throughout the 1980–81 season and also picked up an ankle injury in October.
 Upon his return to fitness he joined Port Vale on loan in November.
 Manager John McGrath had sold regular custodian Trevor Dance, and was forced to enter the loan market after Mark Harrison was struck down with injury.
 Cherry was in goal for eight matches, four each in the Fourth Division and FA Cup.
 He conceded three goals in his final game for the "Valiants" in a 3–0 defeat at Enfield in a Third Round FA Cup Replay that was played on live television on 6 January 1981, the club's first defeat to non-League opposition in over 50 years.
 He admitted his performance that day was "embarrassing".
 Banovic was transfer-listed early in the 1981–82 season and Cherry was picked as stand in for an injured Jones against Bolton Wanderers on 23 September.
 The team struggled and Addison was replaced as manager by Johnny Newman in January.
 Derby finished the campaign 16th in the Second Division, with Cherry limited to just four appearances.

-The 1982–83 season also started badly and Cherry replaced Banovic in goal in October.
-Though Cherry was pleased with his own performance and that of the team as a whole, losses continued and Newman resigned the following month.
+The 1982–83 season also started badly, and Cherry replaced Banovic in goal in October.
+Though Cherry was pleased with his own performance and that of the team, losses continued, and Newman resigned the following month.
 New manager Peter Taylor kept Cherry in goal, who would save a penalty from Kevin Keegan in a 1–0 defeat to Newcastle United at St James' Park on 27 December.
 On 8 January, he kept a clean sheet as Derby beat East Midlands derby rivals Nottingham Forest 2–0 in the FA Cup.
 They went on to beat Chelsea in the following round and reached the fifth round of the competition, where they were knocked out by Manchester United.
-Writing in his autobiography, Cherry cited the defeat to United as his career best performance as he made difficult saves to deny Frank Stapleton, Norman Whiteside and Steve Coppell, and was only beaten late on by Whiteside for the game's only goal.
+Writing in his autobiography, Cherry cited the defeat to United as his career-best performance as he made difficult saves to deny Frank Stapleton, Norman Whiteside and Steve Coppell, and was only beaten late on by Whiteside for the game's only goal.
 His performance was described on Match of the Day as "a most accomplished exhibition in the art of goalkeeping" by Jimmy Hill, with Bob Wilson adding that he was "brilliant".
 Derby avoided relegation after going on a 15-match unbeaten run towards the end of the 1982–83 season and ended up posting a 12th-place finish.
 Cherry was voted the club's Player of the Year in May 1983.